eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 - (id) mutableCopy  // give me a mutable copy of this object
 ```

-which are implemented differently by different classes (and will raise an exception if they don't exist).
+which are implemented differently by different classes (and will raise an
+exception if they don't exist).

-Note that `copy` will give you an immutable version of a mutable thing if the recierver you send it to is mutable i.e. it is a bit like `freeze` in ruby.
+Note that `copy` will give you an immutable version of a mutable thing if the
+recierver you send it to is mutable i.e. its semantics are a bit like "copy and freeze".

-Making copies of collection classes (`NSArray`, `NSDictionary`) is very efficient so don't sweat doing so.
+Making copies of collection classes (`NSArray`, `NSDictionary`) is very
+efficient so don't sweat doing so.

 * NSArray
     * all objects held `strong`ly